 - Minimize the amount of text a viewer has to enter.
 Using drop-down menus, checklists, and pre-populated fields as a means of data entry can all help.

-- Avoid the inclusion of tables, frames and other formatting.
+- Avoid the inclusion of tables, frames, and other similar formatting.
 If you use padding, remember to keep it to an absolute minimum (far less than you’d use for a normal web page).

 - Avoid using pop-ups as mobile devices have precious little space to pop into.